FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 ## Test

-From a web browser, enter the URL <span style="font-family: 'Courier New';">https://\[Transfer CFT host\]:\[REST API port\]/cft/ui</span> - you are redirected to your IdP and prompted to enter your ID and credentials.
+From a web browser, enter the URL  - you are redirected to your IdP and prompted to enter your ID and credentials.

 ## Revoked user rights

-If, as a <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> administrator or super user, you revoke the rights of a user who is currently logged in, this user can continue their session until they log out or the token expires, unless you expressly revoke all tokens for this user.
+If, as a {{< TransferCFT/componentlongname  >}} administrator or super user, you revoke the rights of a user who is currently logged in, this user can continue their session until they log out or the token expires, unless you expressly revoke all tokens for this user.
 This is true for both UI and REST API usage.

 ## Signed SAML headers

 Access tokens and SAML headers are signed using the key associated with the certificates referenced by `copilot.ssl.sslcertfile`.
-If this parameter is not set, but <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> or FM is enabled, the governance certificate is used.
+If this parameter is not set, but or FM is enabled, the governance certificate is used.
 If you change the certificate that is referenced in `copilot.ssl.sslcertfile` or you modify the   `cg.certificate.governance.key_len `value, the impact is that the corresponding private key changes.
 This means that once the new key is generated, access tokens and SAML exchanges with the SAML IDP no longer work.

 You can see the [Change the private key length](../../../governance_services_intro/cg_postregister#Change) section for details.